Riot (Damages) Act 1886: Section 11 - Extent of act

+Section 11 of the act provided:

 In the United Kingdom, the reference to Ireland must now be construed as a reference to Northern Ireland.

 Repeal

-In 2002, Lord Bradshaw moved and then withdrew an amendment to the Police Reform Bill to repeal this Act.
-He said it was widely viewed as archaic.
+In 2002, Lord Bradshaw moved, and then withdrew, an amendment to the Police Reform Bill intended to repeal this Act, which he said was "widely viewed as archaic".

-The Act was repealed by the Riot Compensation Act 2016 which received Royal assent on 23 March 2016.
+The whole act was repealed by the Riot Compensation Act 2016, which received royal assent on 23 March 2016.